jaderabbit/100daysofMLCode/README.md

 - I noticed that there were some gif images so removed them.
 - I also wanted to save "progress" generated images so I'm doing that now to see how training goes
 - Updated some things in my architecture.
 I had some mistakes.
+- Some early iterations of my training.
+It's already looking better to me: